VysotskiVadim/VysotskiVadim.blog/_drafts/manual_testing_of_android_application_part_1_life_cycle.markdown

 ---
 layout: post
-title:  "Manual testing of Android application.
+title:  "Manual testing of Android applications.
 Part 1: life cycle."
 description: "Learn how to manually test Android application against integration with system life cycle.
-Spot not obvious bugs which 100% will happen at users device before release."
+Spot not obvious bugs which 100% will happen on users device before release."
 ---

+Modern operation systems provide huge amount of features, which we use every day without even noticing it.
+For instance when you turn on Dark Theme all apps became dark.
+Or how it so happens that you can run

+Android Operation System has features which is actively in use, but regular user doesn't notice it.
+Multitasking is one of them.
+User can switch between many apps in a short period of time.
+Given limited amount of device's resource Android has

 I wrote this checklist to share with Quality Assurance engineers from my team, as a reminder how to test our app in terms of integration with Android OS.